 Traditional Bachelor’s Degree Programs

 A traditional Bachelor’s degree is the best choice for students who need the strict structure of a classroom setting.
-In a classroom, students have immediate access to the instructor and can physically see what is going on around them.
+In a classroom, biology majors have immediate access to the instructor and can physically see what is going on around them.
 They have a more hands-on learning experience that reinforces what they are seeing and hearing.
 Many students feel that being in a classroom offers a more powerful learning experience because they are immersed in the environment.
 When it comes to biology degree programs, attending a traditional classroom setting gives students an opportunity to do their lab work in an actual lab setting, complete with everything they need to perform each task.
+A major in biology needs hands-on learning!

 Certificates in Biology